jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - User changes saved to project service and position-tracking service updated.
 - Cursor movement triggers update of currently selected line.
 - Monaco editor always occupies all available space.
+# MarkdownCode > components > toolbar > preferences > GPT section
+- GPT-section component configures GPT service actions.
+- Buttons in the component have icon content only.
+- GPT-section component tracks the open state of the 'open-ai configuration dialog'.
+- Supported actions:
+  - Key button: Opens the 'open-ai configuration dialog'.
+    - Icon: Key.
+  - Model: ModelComboBox component allows user to select default model for open-ai requests.
+    - Available models are fetched from gpt-service.
+    - Initial value is obtained from gpt-service using getDefaultModel function.
+    - When value is changed, it is saved to gpt-service using setDefaultModel function.